-Find out about your partner's past under Clare's Law
+Find out about a partner's past under Clare's Law

 If you're worried about your partner or ex-partner's behaviour, you can find out if they've got a criminal history of violence or abuse in their previous relationships.